Mobile-first vs responsive design

 • animated elements

-On the flip side, a responsive web design also prioritizes its displayed content, but less heavily than with a mobile-first method.
+On the flip side, an adaptive design also prioritizes its displayed content, but less heavily than with a mobile-first method.

 Since this approach aims to provide a consistent experience across multiple devices and screen sizes, the content prioritization may be more consistent and less focused on mobile users.

-So, some non-recommendable visual components in a mobile-first design can be present in the mobile version of a responsive design as well as on larger screens to provide a more streamlined experience for all website users.
+So, some non-recommendable visual components in a mobile-first website design can be present in the mobile version of a responsive design as well as on larger screens to provide a more streamlined experience for all website users, such as the popular hamburger menu.

 Receive actionable tips to enhance your business processes and exclusive offers right into your inbox!